Introduction

 Cleaning and Sanding

-Clean the Surface: Eliminate all contaminants such as dirt, grease, and grime using a degreaser or a mixture of soap and water.
+- Clean the Surface: Remove dirt, grease, and grime using a degreaser or soap and water mixture.

 Applying Primer

-Choose the Right Primer: Opt for a high-quality oil-based or bonding primer to enhance adhesion.
+- Choose the Right Primer: Select a high-quality oil-based or bonding primer to improve adhesion.

-Application: Apply the primer uniformly and allow it to dry completely, following the manufacturer’s guidelines.
+- Application: Apply the primer evenly and let it dry completely, following the manufacturer’s instructions.

 Choosing the Right Type of Paint